Trojan Detection in Large Language Models

 This paper presents insights from the Trojan Detection Challenge, focusing on methods to identify backdoors and trojans embedded in large language models.
 We analyze various detection techniques and their effectiveness against sophisticated poisoning attacks.

-Trojan attacks (also known as backdoor attacks) represent a particularly insidious threat to machine learning systems.
-Unlike adversarial examples, which manipulate inputs at inference time, trojan attacks corrupt the model itself during training.
-A trojaned model behaves normally on clean inputs but produces attacker-specified outputs when a particular trigger pattern is present in the input.
-In the context of large language models, this means a poisoned model could pass standard evaluations while harboring hidden behaviors activated by specific phrases, tokens, or formatting patterns.
+Trojan attacks (also known as backdoor attacks) corrupt the model itself during training, causing it to behave normally on clean inputs but produce attacker-specified outputs when a particular trigger pattern is present.
+A poisoned LLM can pass standard evaluations while harboring hidden behaviors activated by specific phrases, tokens, or formatting patterns -- making trojans fundamentally harder to detect than adversarial examples, which manipulate inputs at inference time.

 The threat is compounded by modern development practices.
 Few organizations train LLMs entirely from scratch; most fine-tune or adapt pretrained models obtained from public repositories or third-party providers.
 This supply chain creates multiple opportunities for an attacker to introduce trojans -- during pretraining data curation, through poisoned fine-tuning datasets, or by distributing compromised model weights.
 The Trojan Detection Challenge was established to advance the state of the art in identifying such compromised models before they cause harm.